Docker Hub repositories allow you share container images with your team, customers, or the Docker community at large.

 - Sign in to Docker Hub using your original Docker ID, and pull your images from the initial namespace.

 - Tag your images with your new organization namespace.

 - Push your newly tagged images to your new org namespace.

 docker push new_org/docker101tutorial

 The private images that existed in the initial namespace are now available for your organization.

 Pushing a Docker container image to Docker Hub

-To push a repository to the Docker Hub, you must name your local image using your Docker Hub username, and the repository name that you created through Docker Hub on the web.
+To push an image to Docker Hub, you must first name your local image using your Docker Hub username and the repository name that you created through Docker Hub on the web.

 Now you can push this repository to the registry designated by its name or tag.